yeshwindbz9/react-box/notes.md

 - to give a class to html elements in html use className, use CamelCase instead of kebab case
 - multiline JSX code has to be wrapped inside round brackets!
 - name react functional components starting with a capital letter!

+## Start Codin with Foodin

+*before starting any frontend project, the first step is to prototype and designa wireframe.*

+### Dynamically passing data between props

+When it comes to passing data between components in React, there are several ways to achieve this.
+One of the most common ways is to use props.

+To pass data between a parent component and a child component, you can create two components, one parent and one child.
+Then, you can import the child component in the parent component and return it.
+You can create a function and a button to trigger that function.
+Also, you can create a state using the useState Hook to manage the data.
+When the button is clicked, it will store the data in the state variable.
+Finally, you can pass the data as props when you are calling the child component.

+In the child component, you can capture the data by using either functional or class components.
+If you are using a functional component, you can simply catch the data in the parameters.
+If you have a class component, you can use this.props to access the data.

+*passing props to an argument is like passing arguments to a function.*

+### Config driven UI
+A config-driven UI is a technique that allows developers to create dynamic and customizable user interfaces without hard-coding them.
+It uses a configuration file to define the layout and content of the UI components.

+This approach is useful when developers need to render two types of UI: config-driven forms/UI and data-driven forms/UI.

+In a typical scenario, interaction between the client and the server is done using forms, starting with login to payment forms.
+Most of these forms also get frequent updates as the requirements increase in terms of form validations, dropdown options, or design changes.
+As a result, the code gets polluted after every update, and sometimes it’s very hard to read the whole code.
+To avoid this situation, developers can create a schema of the form using a config object based on their requirements.
+They can then use this schema to render the form.

+The concept is to create a renderer function that accepts this config and renders different components accordingly.
+The renderer function can render different types of HTML elements based on the requirements, such as input, dropdown, checkbox, radio buttons, and even an image.

+*when using loop to render components it's a must to create a uninque key, this is to uniquely identify them on the Dom tree. using list index as keys are a bad practise.*

+### React.Fragment element
+React.Fragment is a special syntax that lets you group a list of HTML elements without adding extra nodes to the DOM.
+It is useful for returning multiple child components from a single parent component without introducing any unnecessary markup in the rendered HTML.
+You can use <React.Fragment> or the shorthand syntax <> to create a fragment

+### Virtual DOM and Reconcilation
+The Virtual DOM is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM.

+It is used in declarative web frameworks such as React, Vue.js, and Elm.
+Updating the virtual DOM is comparatively faster than updating the actual DOM (via JavaScript).

+Reconciliation in React refers to the process of updating the user interface efficiently when the underlying data or state changes.
+It is an important concept because it allows React to minimize the number of updates to the actual DOM, improving performance and ensuring a responsive user interface.

+When a component’s state changes, React has to verify whether it needs to update the DOM or not.
+It does this by creating a Virtual DOM and comparing it with the current DOM.
+The virtual DOM is a lightweight copy of the actual DOM that React keeps in memory.
+It is faster to update the virtual DOM than the actual DOM.
+React uses a diffing algorithm to compare the virtual DOM with the current DOM and update only the parts that have changed.
+This process is called reconciliation.

+### React Fiber
+React Fiber is an ongoing reimplementation of React’s core algorithm that was introduced in React 16.
+It is a complete rewrite of the React core and is aimed at improving the perceived performance for complex React applications.
+The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.